 MPI is a standard library for performing parallel processing using a distributed memory model.
 The Oakley, Ruby, and Owens clusters at OSC can use the OpenMPI implementation of the Message Passing Interface (MPI).

 Availability and Restrictions

-OpenMPI is available without restriction to all OSC users.
+OpenMPI is available to all OSC users.
 If you have any questions, please contact OSC Help.

 Setup on OSC Clusters